 - A. Shift differential pay shall be paid for any workday in which one-half (1⁄2) or more of the normal scheduled hours worked occur after 2:00 p.m. and prior to 6:00 a.m., excluding hours in paid status while on approved vacation, sick leave, compensatory time, and off-duty court time hours.
 Shift differential pay shall be paid for injury leave for scheduled premium hours only. - B. Shift differential pay shall be paid only for actual hours worked during a workday.
-Shift differential shall not be paid in addition to regular pay for any hours of leave with pay, except as stated in paragraph A. If a member works overtime hours at the end of a shift for which the member was earning shift differential then the overtime compensation will include shift differential for each overtime hour worked, even if the overtime hours do not occur between 2:00pm and 6:00am. - C. Shift differential pay will be \$1.35/hour.
+Shift differential shall not be paid in addition to regular pay for any hours of leave with pay, except as stated in paragraph A. If a member works overtime hours at the end of a shift for which the member was earning shift differential then the overtime compensation will include shift differential for each overtime hour worked, even if the overtime hours do not occur between 2:00pm and 6:00am. - C. Shift differential pay will be increased the first of each year following according to the following table: -\$1.35/hour.